-Leica M Typ 240 versus Pentax K-1
+Leica M Typ 240 vs Pentax K-1

-The Leica M (Typ 240) and the Pentax K-1 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and February 2016.
+The Leica M (Typ 240) and the Pentax K-1 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2016.
 The M Typ 240 is a rangefinder-style mirrorless camera, while the K-1 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 23.7 megapixel, whereas the Pentax provides 36.2 MP.
+The Leica has a resolution of 23.7 megapixels, whereas the Pentax provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (36 percent) than the Leica M Typ 240.
 Moreover, the K-1 is substantially heavier (49 percent) than the M Typ 240.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.